Introduction to PostgreSQL STRING_AGG()

 How does PostgreSQL STRING_AGG() function works?

 - The input expression needed should be a character string data type.
-We can use other data types as well but only we need to make sure that we have explicitly cast other data types to the character string data type.
+We can also use other data types but only need to ensure that we have explicitly cast other data types to the character string data type.

 - The PostgreSQL STRING_AGG() returns us the result in string type.

-- The STRING_AGG() is generally used with the GROUP BY clause like we use other PostgreSQL aggregate functions such as MIN(), MAX(), AVG(), SUM() and COUNT() etc.
+- The STRING_AGG() is generally used with the GROUP BY clause like we use other PostgreSQL aggregate functions such as MIN(), MAX(), AVG(), SUM(), COUNT(), etc.

 Examples to Implement PostgreSQL STRING_AGG() function